 Live music, and music in many other forms, is everyone in Amsterdam The city attracts its share of world renowned DJs and musicians.
 Popular music venues include Paradiso, De Melkweg, and Chicago Social Club.

-In Hamburg you'll find nightly musicians performing at a variety of venues.
+Hamburg has become a mecca for musicians from around the world.
 The city is an influential power in the music scene around Europe.
 You'll find many clubs concentrated in the St. Pauli district.

-Shopping in a popular activity in both Hamburg and Amsterdam.
+Shopping is a popular activity in both Hamburg and Amsterdam.

 Amsterdam is a popular shopping destination with plenty of stores.
 For the best shopping in town, head to the Nine Streets area in the historic district and the two main shopping streets of The Kalverstraat and Leidsestraat.